Migraine Frequency: Episodic vs Chronic Migraine

 What does this mean?

-Unfortunately, patients living with chronic migraine are more likely to experience anxiety and depression.
+Unfortunately, people living with chronic migraine are more likely to experience anxiety and depression.
 They also are more likely to experience a lower quality of life than people living with episodic migraine.
-If you are having problems with your mood or mental health – regardless of how frequent your migraines are – reach out for help.
+If you are having problems with your mood or mental health – regardless of how frequently your migraine attacks occur – reach out for help.
 You are not alone and there are resources to help you.3

 Your doctor may ask you to keep a migraine journal where you record your symptoms daily for a month or more.
-This can help your doctor understand what migraines are like for you.4
+This can help your doctor understand what migraine attacks are like for you.
+If you have any questions about your experience living with migraine, talk to your doctor.4